Clear-Bible/macula-greek/SBLGNT/README.md

 For Node elements with `status=”(unmapped|refs-mapped)”`:

-* Supply context-aware glosses in `GlossBerean` attribute framed/styled like the N1904 `Gloss` attributes (which are from the Berean Interlinear Bible) where the `GlossBerean` attribute is missing in Macula Greek SBLGNT.
+* Supply context-aware glosses in `Gloss` attribute framed/styled like the N1904 `Gloss` attributes (which are from the Berean Interlinear Bible) where the `Gloss` attribute is missing in Macula Greek SBLGNT.
 * Supply Louw-Nida references where LN attribute is missing
 * Supply Domain references (based on LN references) where Domain attribute is missing